Township of Esquimalt Community Dock: Options and Analysis Survey

 Public survey

-We are asking residents to review the site options identified by the project team.
+We asked residents to review the site options identified by the project team.
 To compare the suitability of each potential dock site, a scoring system using three priority levels has been used.
 Points are given to sites meeting the criteria, with more points assigned to items meeting the criteria in Priority Level 1 than to items meeting the criteria in Priority Level 3.
 If a site were to meet all the criteria it would receive a Site Score of 44.

-Please note that detailed dock design is not part of this phase.
+Please note that detailed dock design was not part of this phase.
 We are currently wanting to narrow down potential sites that meet safety, infrastructure, environmental and public interest thresholds.
 There is no capital funding attached to a new dock at this time.
 This initial phase is to seek community input to determine if a dock (or multiple docks) are wanted by the community and where the best location would be.

 The Township of Esquimalt lies within the Traditional Territory of the Xwsepsum and Songhees People.
 Since time immemorial, these shorelines have been active places of connectivity, trade, food gathering, and village sites.
 The Xwsepsum and Songhees Nations continue to steward the region, and the shorelines are places of cultural significance.
 The Gorge is a culturally sensitive area and the township will ensure that local First Nations are included as partners in the process.